Intel

 Venture Round in 2011

-Insyde Software is a prominent global provider of BIOS and UEFI firmware, as well as engineering services and customized Android solutions, catering to the mobile, server, desktop, and embedded computing sectors.
-Headquartered in Taipei, Taiwan, with a U.S. office in Westborough, Massachusetts, the company specializes in system firmware and software design, development, installation, and program modification.
-Its product offerings include Supervyse systems management software, BlinkBoot UEFI Boot Loader, and various mobile applications.
-Insyde Software serves leading computer systems designers and manufacturers, generating most of its revenue from Taiwan, along with contributions from China, the United States, and other regions.
+Insyde Software is a global provider of BIOS and UEFI firmware solutions, engineering services, and customized Android applications for various computing industries, including mobile, server, desktop, and embedded systems.
+Headquartered in Taipei, Taiwan, with additional U.S. headquarters in Westborough, MA, the company serves leading computer system designers and manufacturers worldwide.
+Insyde Software's offerings include Supervyse systems management software and BlinkBoot UEFI Boot Loader, among other products.
+The majority of its revenue is generated from Taiwan, with significant contributions also coming from China, the United States, and other regions.

 CoFluent Design